goramartin/master-thesis/docs/solutions/experiments/01-search-root-user-study.md

 **Introduction**

-[The Dataspecer tool](https://dataspecer.com/) enables users to model a tree-like data structure based on an input ontology.
+[The Dataspecer tool](https://dataspecer.com/) enables users to model a tree-like data structures based on an input ontology.
 The data structure can be used to generate various software artifacts.
 The ontology is a set of classes and properties.
 To create the data structure, one must start by searching for an appropriate root class of the data structure.